How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

-In this tutorial, you’ll learn how to create and deploy a smart contract to a test blockchain network.
+In this tutorial, you’ll learn how to create and deploy a smart contract to a private development and testing network.

-As an all-in-one Web3 development platform, Tenderly enables you to troubleshoot, debug, optimize, and deploy smart contracts.
-Tenderly is complementary to Hardhat, so you have all the powerful tools you need to build reliable, foolproof smart contracts.
+Plus, Tenderly DevNets are complementary to HardHat, so you have all the powerful tools you need to build and deploy reliable, foolproof smart contracts.

 So, let’s get started!

-If not, go to the Tenderly sign-up page and fill in the details to create an account.
+First, go to Tenderly and follow a few simple steps to set up your account.
 You can either use your email or sign up with Google or GitHub.
 Tenderly will send you a verification email.
 Once your email is verified, you’re good to go.

 Before you proceed:

-- Smart contract creation and testing isn’t typically done on the Ethereum Mainnet, but on one of its test networks.
+- Smart contract creation and testing aren't typically done on the Ethereum Mainnet, but rather on one of the Ethereum testnets.

-- This allows you to address potential bugs and ensure that your code executes as expected before you deploy a smart contract to the Mainnet.
+- Spinning up a DevNet also allows you to address potential bugs right away and ensure that your code executes as expected before you deploy it to the Ethereum Mainnet.

 Feel free to proceed: